Skip to the content

 1. I never received a renewal notice so I don’t have my Web PIN.
 How can I get a duplicate copy of my renewal?
 (Back to Top)

 Renewal Notices are created and mailed by a third party and counties do not have the capably to reprint renewal notices.
-Fortunately, you do not need a renewal notice to renew online, you just need your plate number along with a Web PIN or Audit Number.
+Fortunately, you do not need a renewal notice to renew online, you just need your plate number along with a Web PIN; Audit Number; or the Driver’s License Number of the primary owner.

-If you do not have your current vehicle registration, you can contact your county treasurer to obtain your WEB PIN.
+If you do not have your Web PIN; Audit Number; or the Driver’s License Number of the primary owner, you can contact your county treasurer to obtain your Web PIN.

 1. I renewed my plates online but have not received my stickers.
 Has my renewal been processed?
 (Back to Top)